MarkoSokser/Inform7-Jigsaw-game/story.md

 You can now TAKE the KEY to unlock the device and escape.";
 			otherwise:
 				increase Jaw-current-question by 1;
+				say "[paragraph break]You have [Jaw-correct-answers] correct answer[s].
+You need 3 correct answers to pass.

-				say "[paragraph break]The next question appears on the screen...
+[paragraph break]The next question appears on the screen...

 ";
 				if Jaw-current-question is 2: